Ramsi-K/300-days-of-code_2025/README.md

 ## 📘 Research Papers

+- “EdgeMind: Multi-Agent Orchestration in the Transition from 5G to 6G” → in progress
 - “Turn Detection in AI Language Learning” → [Dissertation Link](https://www.academia.edu/128366473/Turn_Detection_in_AI_Powered_Language_Learning_Cultural_Neurodivergent_and_Ethical_Implications)
 - “Beyond Human Mimicry: Rethinking AI Identity” → in progress
 - Additional breakdowns from GenAI bootcamp to be published on [arXiv](https://arxiv.org/) or [Academia.edu](https://independentscholar.academia.edu/RamsiKalia)